Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 multiple modules (with only minimal gaps between modules).
-The radius and thickness of the central solenoid are taken from the radial build of a systems code solution, and the vertical position and extent of the solenoid are calculated within the BLUEPRINT framework based on the size of the toroidal field coils.
+The radius and thickness of the central solenoid are taken from the radial build of a systems code solution, and the vertical position and extent of the solenoid are calculated within the bluemira framework based on the size of the toroidal field coils.
 Often, however, a fairly regular spacing of modules in the central solenoid is desirable and reduces the dimensionality of the optimisation problem significantly.